 “We grew by 104 percent of new businesses registered in the City of Manila.
-Dumoble (It doubled),” he said.
+Dumoble (It doubled),” he added.

 The mayor attributed the increase to improvements in peace and order and the city’s efforts to create a more business-friendly environment.